Filippo Sabella's Ancestors

 ~<^>~

-Only two Sciacca baptism records have been found for the children of Masi and Gati Isabella, both in the mother church parish as follows — Giovanni, who was baptized as Jo: Antonino on December 16, 1572; and ancestor Filippo, two years later.
+Only two Sciacca baptism records have been found for the children of Masi and Gati Isabella, both in the mother church parish as follows — Giovanni, who was given a middle name after his paternal grandfather, was baptized as Jo: Antonino on December 16, 1572; and two years later ancestor Filippo who was named after his maternal grandfather.
 No other baptism records for their children have been found, but it should be noted that the only available records for this time period are from the mother church.
 St. Vito and St. Michele baptism records, do not go back this far.

 ~< Back to Chart >~